 Things occur online that can negatively affect your personal brand.
 If your not aware to this possibility, you will be caught off guard by it.

 You need to put time into controlling what people see on you online.
-You can proactively do the work to maintain a good reputation online.
-If you neglect to do this, the work will build up to a place where you can’t manage any future negative event.
+Good reputation management for lawyers can be proactively done and if you keep on top of it it will benefit your personal brand but, If you neglect to do this, the work will build up to a place where you can’t manage any future negative event.

 Social media can be detrimental to your brand when not used correctly.
 There are numerous cases where lawyers have got themselves and their firms in trouble because of their comments on social media.

 Besides some worst case scenarios, you should be able to combat some negative things that can occur.
 These include negative reviews or a news article where you are mentioned that you’d prefer if people did not see.